What Are the Best Parts of the Australian Voluntary Administration Process?

 For this reason, where the company is insolvent, it is quite common for a voluntary administrator to be appointed at the same time as a receiver.

-The new restructuring process for small businesses (those with debts less than $1 million), small business debt restructuring, has incorporated this element of voluntary administration into the new process.
-In this process, a small business restructuring practitioner helps the directors (who remain in control of the business) to come up with a restructuring plan, which creditors vote on.
-While a restructuring plan is being developed, an unsecured creditor cannot pursue their claim against the debtor company.
+The specialrestructuring process for small businesses (those with debts less than $1 million), Restructuring under Part 5.3B of the Corporations Act 2001 (commonly known as ‘small business restructuring’), has incorporated this element of Voluntary Administration into the new process.
+In this process, a estructuring Practitioner helps the directors (who remain in control of the business) to come up with a Restructuring Plan, which creditors vote on.
+While a Restructuring Plan is being developed, an unsecured creditor cannot pursue their claim against the debtor company.

 It aids director control

-The creditors also have the ability to replace the voluntary administrator with one of their own choosing at the ‘first meeting of creditors’.
-Furthermore, if a DOCA is subsequently executed, or the company goes into liquidation, creditors can appoint another individual as the deed administrator or liquidator respectively.
+Note, however, that the creditors also have the ability to replace the voluntary administrator with one of their own choosing at the ‘first meeting of creditors’.
+So there is the ability to ‘override’ any voluntaryaAdministrator who is perceived as too sympathetic to directors.
+Furthermore, if a Deed of Company Administration (DOCA) is subsequently executed, or the company goes into liquidation, creditors can appoint another individual as the deed administrator or liquidator respectively.
 This can be a form of ‘protest’ against the current voluntary administrator.

-Nevertheless, the ability to appoint a voluntary administrator can help, because:
+Despite the creditors’ power of replacement, the ability to appoint a voluntary administrator can be helpful to directors, because:

 DOCAs are straightforward and flexible instruments